 Yes.
-Installed in a watertight membrane, a System O)) solution can collect water at the outlet of the septic system and discharge into a sewer, ditch or watercourse (where regulations allow).
+Installed in a waterproof membrane, a System O)) solution can collect water at the outlet of the septic system and discharge into a sewer or watercourse (where regulations allow).

 There is no maintenance required.
 However, some regions require annual monitoring.
 Check with local regulations, or find an expert in your area.